Virus2466/Linux-Scripts/README.md

 # Linux-Scripts

-## Some Linux Scripts for Installing Tools and Other Stuff after Fresh Install of Linux.
+## Linux Scripts for Installing Tools and Other Stuff after Fresh Install of Linux.

 #### Usage